 The company always pays attention to the changes and development of related technologies in the industry in order to be able to quickly grasp the industry dynamics.
 In addition, it also continuously improves R&D and design capabilities, and invests resources in research and development of new technologies, and actively expands product applications in new areas to create market revenue.
 For the needs of customers, tailor-made according to their differentiation, and timely grasp the changes in technology and industry, to adjust the development direction, make relevant plans and take necessary response measures.
 In the most recent year and as of the publication date of the prospectus, there has been no significant impact on the company's financial business due to technological changes and industrial changes.

 - (6) The impact of corporate image change on corporate crisis management and countermeasures Since its establishment, the company has complied with relevant laws and regulations, so it has established a good corporate image with good service, high efficiency and high quality.
-In the most recent year and as of the publication date of the prospectus, there has been no incident that has had any impact on the company's crisis management due to changes in the corporate image. - (7) Expected benefits, possible risks and corresponding measures of mergers and acquisitions: As of the printing date of the annual report, the company has no such situation. - (8) Expected benefits, possible risks and corresponding measures of the expansion of the plant: As of the printing date of the annual report, the company has no such situation. - (9) Risks faced by purchase or sales concentration and corresponding measures: (A) Concentration risk of purchases:
+In the most recent year and as of the publication date of the prospectus, there has been no incident that has had any impact on the company's crisis management due to changes in the corporate image. - (7) Expected benefits, possible risks and corresponding measures of mergers and acquisitions: As of the printing date of the annual report, there is no such case. - (8) Expected benefits, possible risks and corresponding measures of the expansion of the plant: Due to overall operation planning and production capacity increase, the company plans to expand the existing capacity of factory.
+The related project has started in the fourth quarter of 2021.
+It is expected that it will help expand the business scale after completion. - (9) Risks faced by purchase or sales concentration and corresponding measures: - (A) Concentration risk of purchases: